 5.2 Aluminium unequal leg angle sections shall be designated as ALU followed by lengths of the longer and shorter legs and thickness of the section in mm.

-For example: ALU 80 × 60 × 6.
+For example: ALU 80 × 60 × 6

-5.3 Aluminium channels shall be designated as ALC followed by the depth of channel in mm, flange width in mm and mass of the section in kg/m,
+5.3 Aluminium channels shall be designated as ALC followed by the depth of channel in mm, flange width in mm and mass of the section in kg/m.

-For Example: ALC 80 × 40 – 3.21
+For example: ALC 80 × 40 - 3.21

 5.4 Aluminium I-beam sections shall be designated as ALB followed by the depth of the section, width of flange in millimetres and mass in kilograms per metre of the section.

-For Example: ALB 120 × 60 – 4.7
+For example: ALB 120 × 60 - 4.7

 6 DIMENSIONS AND SECTIONAL PROPERTIES

-6.1 Dimensions and mass of Indian Standard aluminium sections shall be as given in Tables 1 to 4.
-For convenience of reference sectional properties are also given in the Tables.
+6.1 Dimensions and mass of Indian Standard aluminium sections shall be as given in Tables 1 to Table 4.
+For convenience of reference sectional properties are also given in the tables.

-6.1.1 Sections of dimensions other than those included in the Tables 1 to 4 may also be manufactured subject to the agreement between the purchaser and the manufacturer.
+6.1.1 Sections of dimensions other than those included in the Tables 1 to Table 4 may also be manufactured subject to the agreement between the purchaser and the manufacturer.

 6.1.2 Sections without root radius (square fillet) may also be manufactured subject to the agreement between the purchaser and the manufacturer.